rbisdorff/Digraph3/docSphinx/tutorial.rst

     [['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2'],
      ['a5', 'a6', 'a7', 'a3', 'a9', 'a4', 'a1', 'a8', 'a2']]

-We may visualize the partial order defined by the :ref:`epistemic disjunction <Epistemic-Fusion-label>` of both optimal *Kemeny* rankings by using the :py:class:`~transitiveDigraphs.RankingsFusion` class as follows.
+We may visualize the partial order defined by the :ref:`epistemic fusion <Epistemic-Fusion-label>` of both optimal *Kemeny* rankings by using the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` class as follows.

 .. code-block:: pycon
    :name: KemenyRankingsFusion
-   :caption: Computing the epistemic disjunction of all optimal *Kemeny* rankings
+   :caption: Computing the epistemic fusion of all optimal *Kemeny* rankings
    :linenos:

-   >>> from transitiveDigraphs import RankingsFusion
+   >>> from transitiveDigraphs import RankingsFusionDigraph
-   >>> wke = RankingsFusion(ke,ke.maximalRankings)
+   >>> wke = RankingsFusionDigraph(ke,ke.maximalRankings)
    >>> wke.exportGraphViz(fileName='tutorialKemeny')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to tutorialKemeny.dot